joewardperalta/full-stack-dev-notes/notes/basics/05-introduction-to-database.md

 - Special instructions (often in **SQL**) to get, insert, update, or delete data
 - Example: `SELECT name FROM users WHERE id = 1;`

+## What is SQL

+**SQL** stands for **Structure Query Language**.

+It's the standard language used to communicate with relational databases to store, retrieve, update, and delete data.